ChibiOS/ChibiOS/readme.txt

   driver.
 - CHANGE: Swapped the numeric values of the TIME_IMMEDIATE and TIME_INFINITE constants.
 Fixed the relative documentation in various places.
+- CHANGE: Slightly modified the messages API in order to allow the processing of multiple messages at the same time.

 *** 2.1.8 ***
 - FIX: Fixed error in STM32 ADC driver macro names (bug 3160306)(backported